Circular House

 Energy-intensive building

 Since the best energy remains that which we do not consume, we have opted for renovation rather than new construction.
-Our renovation will surely not have the budget of a professional, but the goal was to show that even private individuals can carry out a complete renovation in a circular economy .
-We worked outside our working hours, so as not to harm our respective work, we sourced the materials ourselves and made the craftsmen aware of following us in this ecological approach;
+Our renovation will surely not have the budget of a professional, but the goal was to show that even individuals can carry out a complete renovation in a circular economy .
+We worked outside our working hours, so as not to interfere with our respective work.
+We have sourced the materials ourselves and made the craftsmen aware of following us in this ecological approach.

 Our goals ?

-• Improve the energy performance of the building by moving from level F to B
+• Improving the energy performance of the building by moving from level F to B;

-• Significantly reduce the carbon impact of our construction site (by using a maximum of products already present in the home or resulting from reuse)
+• Significantly reducing the carbon impact of our site (by using as many products as are already present in the home or from re-use);

-• Show that even individuals can renovate in a circular economy
+• Showing that even individuals can renovate in a circular economy;

-• Make beautiful and qualitative with materials from reuse
+• Having beautiful and qualitative result with reused materials;

-Before renovation, the building was a 2-storey detached house for residential use built in 1978 for a family of winegrowers.
+Before renovation, the building was a two-storey detached house for residential use built in 1978 for a family of winegrowers.
 She went on like this:

 • 1st floor: living apartment with 3 bedrooms, kitchen, living room, bathroom, WC.

-As buyers, we decided to renovate the building by giving it better energy performance and using as many recycled materials as possible, resulting in frugal architecture.
+As buyers, we decided to renovate the building by giving it better energy performance and using as many recycled materials as possible to offer frugal architecture.

 The new distribution is:

-• Ground floor: living room (kitchen, dining room, living room), guest bedroom 1 + shower room, laundry room, storage room, office 1 for teleworking, technical room
+• Ground floor: living room (kitchen, dining room, living room), guest bedroom + shower room, laundry room, storage room, office for teleworking, technical room;

-• 1st floor: sleeping area with 3 bedrooms, study 2/guest bedroom 2, 2 bathrooms, 1 dressing room
+• 1st floor: sleeping area with 3 bedrooms, office/guest bedroom, 2 bathrooms, 1 dressing room.

 In a desire for efficiency, we have divided up the roles: